pfmc-assessments/AgeingError/README.md

 =============
 When using this software, please cite it as:

-* Thorson, James T, Stewart, Ian J, and Punt, Andre E. 2012. nwfscAgeingError: a user interface in R for the Punt et al. (2008) method for calculating ageing error and imprecision.
-Available from: http://github.com/nwfsc-assess/nwfscAgeingError/.
+* Thorson, J.T., Stewart, I.J., and Punt, A.E.
+2012. nwfscAgeingError: a user interface in R for the Punt et al. (2008) method for calculating ageing error and imprecision.
+Available from: http://github.com/nwfsc-assess/nwfscAgeingError.

 and also please read and cite the Punt et al. (2008) paper below.